Getting StartedLast Updated: 2021-02-08

 Welcome!
 We're so glad you've chosen to spend time with Grouparoo.

-See below for more information on getting your own instance setup and running.
+See below for more detailed information on getting your own instance setup and running.

 The quickest way to see Grouparoo in action is try it locally with Node.js.